your-rates-at-work-22.jpg

 • Parks, playgrounds, sports facilities, walking trails, aquatic centres and rockpools

-• Streets, carparks, footpaths and cycleways
+• Roads, carparks, footpaths and cycleways

 • Arts, creative and library spaces

-• Better accessibility and safety
+• Better accessibility, safety and public wiFi

 Managing waste and cleaning